ePages-de/epages-devportal/_posts/2021/2021-06-24-finding-our-go-to-video-conferencing-platform.md

 Today, we use a variety of different video conferencing platforms within the company, depending on the needs and personal preferences of each team.
 In this blog post, I'll talk about some of these options, comment on their feature set, and explain why we haven't found our go-to yet.

+_Disclaimer: This post showcases our personal experiences we’ve made with the different platforms on our journey to find the one that best fits our requirements._
+_The downsides and feature sets of the platforms may have changed in the meantime or might not apply to your setup._

 During the first months of 2020, one application in particular quite quickly gained popularity and users - [ZOOM](https://zoom.us/){:target="_blank"}.
 We also thought about using it but faced some issues.
 At ePages, everyone can freely decide what operating system they want to work with.